- 7 Effective Ways to Use AI in Job Recruitment - August 17, 2023

 — Wendy Makinson, HR Manager, Joloda Hydraroll

 The principles of Radical Candor encourage employees to speak their minds freely and openly while at work.
-The guidelines provided in this book can help you become a more trustworthy manager or team member.
+So, the guidelines provided in this book can help you become a more trustworthy manager or team member.

 According to Kim Malone Scott, being direct with your coworkers is essential, but it doesn’t mean you have to sacrifice your humanity in that process.

 The concept of Radical Candor encourages managers to be direct and understanding while dealing with their staff.
-Adopting this mindset will enable workers to speak frankly and open up, resulting in a more trustworthy environment for everyone.
+Therefore, adopting this mindset will enable workers to speak frankly and open up.
+Thus, resulting in a more trustworthy environment for everyone.

 Caring deeply about your employees individually and immediately challenging them is the essence of Radical Candor.
 However, Scott goes further by outlining three critical concepts for managers to better connect with their staff: get stuff done, understand why it matters, and make it personal.